👉 Check out the creating a pipeline from scratch video to learn how to create a pipeline in the visual editor.

 In this section we will learn what it means to run a pipeline interactively, when to do it, how to do it and what to keep in mind.

-.ipynb extension) will be actively changed as if running
+.ipynb files, Pipeline steps are actively changed as if running individual cells in JupyterLab.

 Data is passed using the Orchest SDK: